House & Apartment

 - Traveling for work or personal reasons.

 Before serving the notice at the property, check for safe access.
-It may be useful to walk or drive by the property to determine its current condition.
+Consider potential hazards such as:

 - Locked gates,